[XDS560v2 System Trace USB](https://www.ti.com/tool/tmdsemu560v2stm-u)

 ACTIVITY-3 ACTIVITY-2 STATE-1

 SAFE MODE.
 When all three are simultaneously flashing this indicates safe mode.
 The likely causes are a failed firmware upgrade, or multiple failed boot attempts.
-See [this question below](#q-the-leds-are-flashing-and-i-can-t-connect-to-the-xds560v2-system-trace-emulator-in-ccs-what-does-this-mean-)
+See the FAQ section below.

 1. While booting into SAFE MODE the green ACTIVITY-1 LED and the red STATE-3 LED will both be ON.